Fresh Connections: 12 Ways to Enjoy Colorado Farm Living

 Pick

 There’s so much to do and taste at HotchkissDelicious Orchards that you won’t want to leave.
 Luckily, you don’t have to: Campsites with Rocky Mountain views are available on-site.
-Pick your own apples, peaches, pears, cherries and more from their orchard in the summer and fall (call ahead to find out what’s available), snag some of their very own Big B’s Hard Cider at the farm market — or better yet, visit when their hosting one of their many live-music events.
+Pick your own apples, peaches, pears, cherries and more from their orchard in the summer and fall (call ahead to find out what’s available), snag some of their very own Big B’s Hard Cider at the farm market — or better yet, visit when they're hosting one of their many live-music events.
 The selection of homemade pies and baked goodies at Delicious Orchards Café are also worth drooling over.

 Pet